For more information about the VFW Scout of the Year Program.

 Your local VFW Post will submit all candidates with full entry criteria to their respective VFW Department (state) by April 1.
 From there, the Department selects a winner and forwards the entry to the VFW National Headquarters by May 1 for national-level judging.

-Elena I. Crespo is the 2015-16 VFW Scout of the Year.
+Olivia Zietz is the 2016-17 VFW Scout of the Year.
 She was awarded a $5,000 scholarship.
-Elena was sponsored by the VFW Department of California and VFW Post 7766.
+Elena was sponsored by the VFW Department of Tennessee and VFW Post 8422.

-Grant Mercer was named the second-place winner and received a $3,000 scholarship.
-He was sponsored by the VFW Department of Georgia and VFW Post 5448.
+Katie Bruton was named the second-place winner and received a $3,000 scholarship.
+She was sponsored by the VFW Department of Missouri and VFW Post 2661.

-Katie T. Prior was named the third-place winner and was awarded a $1,000 scholarship.
-She was sponsored by the VFW Department of Oklahoma and VFW Post 9969.
+Anthony Perry was named the third-place winner and was awarded a $1,000 scholarship.
+He was sponsored by the VFW Department of Massachusetts and VFW Post 7239.